-Eric Ginter’s decision to major in Global Studies allowed him to take his educational journey far beyond the Castleton campus.
-Now as an alumni, Ginter said he gained a wealth of knowledge and experience, all while having the opportunity to travel.
+Eric Ginter’s decision to earn a Global Studies degree allowed him to take his educational journey far beyond the Castleton campus.
+Now as an alumnus, Ginter said he gained a wealth of knowledge and experience, all while having the opportunity to travel.

 “Castleton has helped me develop a worldview that has increased my global awareness and cultural sensitivity,” Ginter said.